YOUTH OPPORTUNITY

 AMPACT Reading Corps, funded through grants hosted by the Pinebelt Foundation, provides tutors at Hattiesburg Public School District elementary schools giving personalized assistance to students, ensuring they are gaining the literacy skills needed to read on grade level.

-United Way of Southeast Mississippi supports other education programs as well, such as Excel By 5, local Pre-K Collaboratives, Read Across America Day, and Area Development Partnership Education Initiatives.
+Excel By 5, local Pre-K Collaboratives, Read Across America Day, and Area Development Partnership Education Initiatives.